 In some cases, the drain filter in your dishwasher may not catch every last piece of debris, allowing some to pass through and clog the drain hose gradually, causing drainage issues.
 The dishwasher’s smaller drain hose diameter makes it challenging to clean with conventional methods.
 In such cases, it may be necessary to have a professional from Beyer Plumbing disconnect the hose for a thorough cleaning.

-If you’ve ever been in a hurry to get your dishes washed, chances are that you’ve accidentally used dishwashing liquid that’s meant for the sink in your dishwasher.
+If you’ve ever been in a hurry to get your dishes cleaned, chances are that you’ve accidentally used dishwashing liquid meant for the sink in your dishwasher.
 Unfortunately, typical dishwashing liquid is meant to create heavy suds, while soap for dishwashers doesn’t create any suds at all.
 With the warm water and heavy agitation in a dishwasher, heavy suds can form, leaving you with a big mess to clean up.

 To ensure that all of the water is removed from its lowest components, your dishwasher uses a pump to drain itself at the end of a cycle.
 In some cases, this pump may draw in air as well as water, which can cause your dishwasher to stop draining.
 Fortunately, most dishwashers include an air gap located next to your faucet to allow air to escape from the drain.
 However, this air gap can become clogged, meaning that the air gets trapped in your dishwasher’s drain instead.

 In rare cases, you may discover that your dishwasher doesn’t have an air gap installed.
 If that’s the case, consider having Beyer Plumbing stop by and install one to enhance your dishwasher’s draining efficiency.